-How To Find Travel Insurance That Covers COVID-19 Cancellations
+How To Find Travel Insurance That Covers COVID-19-Related Cancellations

-With the holiday season quickly approaching, many people are making their travel plans now.
+With summer quickly approaching, many people are making their travel plans now.
 But there’s always a chance you may have to cancel, especially with the threat of the ongoing pandemic.
 While travel insurance often comes to mind as a solution for protecting your trip plans, not just any policy will do.

 Here’s everything you need to know to ensure you get the right kind of travel insurance in case of a COVID-19-related trip cancellation.

 There are a couple of options that can cover you if you have to cancel your trip for reasons due to COVID-19.
+You should also keep in mind potential costs that can arise if you get sick during your trip and consider insurance that offers emergency medical care while traveling and accommodation coverage if you’re quarantined at your destination.
 Here’s what you need to know.